top of page

 The Power of the Pause: Giving Autistic Individuals Time to Process

-Autism (ASD) affects a person's communication, behavior, and social interaction.
-One of the key aspects of ASD is that it can impact an individual's ability to process information quickly.
+As we know, Autism (ASD) affects a person's experience with the world and people around them.
+One of the key aspects of ASD is that it can impact an individual's ability to process information quickly due to the sheer amount of data input they experience at all times.
 As a result, it is crucial to give autistic individuals of all ages adequate processing time, ideally a minimum of 60 seconds, from the moment you provide a directive or make a statement.

 Understanding Processing Time